XHKOSE/CRM_ABAP/README.md

-# Welcome to my CRM ABAP Repository
+# Welcome to my ABAP Repository

 This repository covers the ABAP source codes related to SAP's Customer Relationship Management (CRM) and Solution Manager (SOLMAN) solutions.